 "Green Futures” offers a unique new transformational programme for KS3 and Y12 students in the Royal Parks, giving them practical skills in support of biodiversity and the climate emergency; team and leadership skills; and an increased understanding of careers in the natural heritage sector.
-Activities will be closely linked to the National Curriculum.
+Activities are closely linked to the National Curriculum.

 Participating schools can choose their preferred year group within KS3.
 We invite you to bring the whole year group each term for a day of practical conservation related activities in Hyde Park.
-Activities may include citizen science and practical fieldwork (e.g. soil biome research); habitat creation; coppicing and dead hedging; or work with our Ecology and Mission: Invertebrate teams.
+Activities may include citizen science and practical fieldwork (e.g. soil biome research); habitat creation; coppicing and dead hedging; or work with our Ecology and "Help Nature Thrive" teams.

 You can also invite up to ten Year 12 students to the “Green Leaders” strand, developing a linked practical project in the park, mentoring your younger students during their visits and earning an ASDAN¹ award in the process.
-Any Y12 students are welcome but it will particularly suit students studying Biology and Environmental Science.
+Any Y12 students are welcome but it particularly suits students studying Biology and Environmental Science.

 The programme follows research which suggests that longer term interventions are significantly more effective at promoting a lasting connection to nature compared to one-day field trips².